Super Bowl week to feature Bruno Mars, Cardi B, Migos

-LOS ANGELES (AP) — Music artists like Travis Scott and Jermaine Dupri have been criticized for taking part in Super Bowl-related events, but their shows — and many others — will still go on.
+LOS ANGELES (AP) — Travis Scott to Jermaine Dupri are among the music artists who have been criticized for taking part in Super Bowl-related events, but their shows — and many others — will still go on.
+That’s despite a political firestorm over whether social justice needs to be addressed at the NFL’s marquee event.

 Dupri is hosting a concert series called Super Bowl Live, while Scott is expected to perform at the Pepsi Super Bowl Party two days before performing at Super Bowl 53 on Sunday.
-The week will feature performances by Bruno Mars, Cardi B, Aerosmith, Diplo and Lil Wayne.
+The packed week will also feature performances by Bruno Mars, Cardi B, Aerosmith, Diplo, Future and Lil Wayne.

-The NFL’s biggest event faces a political firestorm as some entertainers believe social injustice needs to be addressed during the game.
+The pressure on performers is part of the reaction to protests started by former NFL quarterback Colin Kaepernick kneeling during the national anthem to raise awareness to police brutality, racial inequality and other social issues.

-Scott will join headliner Maroon 5 and Big Boi during the halftime show at the Mercedes-Benz Stadium in Atlanta, where the New England Patriots plays the Los Angeles Rams.
+Scott received widespread criticism for his upcoming Super Bowl appearance.
+Scott will join headliner Maroon 5 and Outkast member Big Boi during the halftime show at the Mercedes-Benz Stadium in Atlanta, where the New England Patriots will play the Los Angeles Rams.

 Most Read Entertainment Stories